A Champion For All Seasons

 He attended and graduated from Iona Prep and Iona College in New Rochelle.
 It was his connections from both Iona College and his close-knit Irish clan in Yonkers that helped spread word of his ALS initiative.

-Pat continues to be amazed at the success of his enterprise that grew from a small grass roots fundraiser with a few hundred people in New York and Boston to more than a million-person phenomenon around the world.
-Last year, Time magazine nominated Quinn and Frates for their popular Person of the Year Award.
+Pat was amazed at the success of his enterprise that grew from a small grass roots fundraiser with a few hundred people in New York and Boston to more than a million-person phenomenon around the world.
+Last year, Time magazine nominated Quinn and Frates for their popular Person of the Year Award (Frates passed away in January, 2020).
 And this year, he was an answer on Jeopardy, which he more or less ignored when he first heard about it from a neighbor’s nonchalant knock on their door.

 “My wife and I looked at each other, laughed, and kind of blew it off.
 Within a minute or two, both of our phones were going nuts for hours,” he said.
 But he recognizes what it means for ALS support, “because the awareness is still reaching a worldwide audience.”

 Naturally, that audience is fueled by the virally shareable nature of the challenge itself, but it is also a result of Pat’s own visibility.
 In August and September of last year, he couldn’t keep track of all the interviews he was being asked to do.

 “There were requests from all over the world every day,” he says.
 “I honestly couldn’t guess where the interview total stands at this point.”

 For Pat, who now works full-time running Quinn 4 the Win, this has become his calling.

 “I was put on this earth to make a difference in the course of such a horrific disease,” he says.